ddrohan/android-101-labs-as/session6/lab/md/step01.md

 In this lab, you are required to do the following:

-- Add a new Menu Option - 'Reset' - to clear out any donations after the target is reached
+- Add REST Support via the [Donation sister site](http://donationweb-4-0.herokuapp.com)
-- Add Database Support to Donation to manage the donations made
+- Remove the Database Support and revert to the original Donation List
-- Refactor existing Classes to accommodate the new database classes
+- Refactor existing Classes to accommodate the new REST API

-The following steps will guide you through these requirements, so we'll start with Menu Option.
+The following steps will guide you through these requirements, so we'll start with bringing in the classes we need to connect to our Web Service.